Last Update: Reissued with updates to health information.

-Exercise increased caution in Zimbabwe due to crime and civil unrest.
+Exercise increased caution in Zimbabwe due to crime.

-Violent crime, such as assault, carjacking, and home invasion, is common.
-Smashing the windows of cars with the intent to steal, which can harm the driver or passengers, is also common.
+Country Summary: Violent crime, such as assault, carjacking, and home invasion, is common among residents known to have large sums of cash.
+Smashing the windows of cars with the intent to steal is also common.

 Local police lack the resources to respond effectively to serious criminal incidents.